Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Everything spans from each other sequentially in a thing known as <a href="https://youtu.be/16W7c0mb-rE" target="_blank">emergence</a>.
+Everything spans from each other sequentially known as <a href="https://youtu.be/16W7c0mb-rE" target="_blank">emergence</a>.

 <br /><br />